capawesome-team/capacitor-firebase/packages/authentication/README.md

 signInAnonymously() => Promise<SignInResult>
 ```

-Signs in by creating a temporary anonymous account.
+Signs in as an anonymous user.

 **Returns:** <code>Promise&lt;<a href="#signinresult">SignInResult</a>&gt;</code>